arbitraryexecution/forta-bot-templates/README.md

 This agent monitors blockchain transactions that have failed and are associated with a specific contract address.
 Alert type and severity are both configurable.

+### New Contract/EOA Interaction

+This agent monitors blockchain transactions for new contracts and EOAs with few transactions interacting with specific contract addresses.
+Alert type and severity are specified per contract.